Stevanato Group (NYSE:STVN) Stock Price Down 5.9%

-Several equities analysts have recently weighed in on the company.
-Bank of America cut their price objective on Stevanato Group from $30.00 to $24.00 and set a “buy” rating on the stock in a report on Wednesday, March 9th.
-Wells Fargo & Company dropped their price objective on shares of Stevanato Group from $21.00 to $19.00 and set an “overweight” rating on the stock in a report on Monday, April 25th.
-Zacks Investment Research cut Stevanato Group from a “buy” rating to a “hold” rating in a report on Thursday, March 10th.
-Citigroup cut their price target on Stevanato Group from $27.00 to $23.00 and set a “buy” rating on the stock in a report on Wednesday, March 9th.
-Finally, Morgan Stanley dropped their target price on Stevanato Group from $30.00 to $22.00 and set an “overweight” rating on the stock in a research report on Wednesday, March 9th.
-Two analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of “Buy” and an average price target of €24.44 ($26.00).
+STVN has been the subject of a number of recent research reports.
+Citigroup cut their target price on Stevanato Group from $27.00 to $23.00 and set a “buy” rating for the company in a research note on Wednesday, March 9th.
+Bank of America lowered their price objective on shares of Stevanato Group from $30.00 to $24.00 and set a “buy” rating for the company in a research report on Wednesday, March 9th.
+Zacks Investment Research downgraded shares of Stevanato Group from a “buy” rating to a “hold” rating in a research note on Thursday, March 10th.
+Morgan Stanley dropped their price objective on Stevanato Group from $30.00 to $22.00 and set an “overweight” rating for the company in a report on Wednesday, March 9th.
+Finally, Wells Fargo & Company reduced their target price on Stevanato Group from $21.00 to $19.00 and set an “overweight” rating on the stock in a report on Monday, April 25th.
+Two equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to MarketBeat, Stevanato Group presently has an average rating of “Buy” and an average price target of €24.44 ($26.00).

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-UBS Group AG grew its holdings in Stevanato Group by 79.9% during the first quarter.
-UBS Group AG now owns 1,799 shares of the company’s stock worth $36,000 after purchasing an additional 799 shares during the period.
-Advisor Group Holdings Inc. raised its stake in Stevanato Group by 25.8% in the fourth quarter.
-Advisor Group Holdings Inc. now owns 8,679 shares of the company’s stock valued at $195,000 after buying an additional 1,778 shares during the period.
-TownSquare Capital LLC lifted its holdings in Stevanato Group by 4.8% during the 1st quarter.
-TownSquare Capital LLC now owns 42,483 shares of the company’s stock valued at $855,000 after purchasing an additional 1,936 shares during the last quarter.
-Captrust Financial Advisors bought a new position in Stevanato Group during the third quarter worth $56,000.
-Finally, Envestnet Asset Management Inc. increased its holdings in shares of Stevanato Group by 6.2% in the first quarter.
-Envestnet Asset Management Inc. now owns 48,989 shares of the company’s stock valued at $986,000 after purchasing an additional 2,851 shares during the last quarter.
-Institutional investors and hedge funds own 90.26% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+UBS Group AG boosted its stake in Stevanato Group by 79.9% in the first quarter.
+UBS Group AG now owns 1,799 shares of the company’s stock valued at $36,000 after buying an additional 799 shares in the last quarter.
+Captrust Financial Advisors bought a new position in Stevanato Group during the 3rd quarter worth approximately $56,000.
+First Horizon Advisors Inc. acquired a new stake in Stevanato Group during the 1st quarter worth about $65,000.
+Russell Investments Group Ltd. bought a new stake in Stevanato Group in the fourth quarter worth approximately $93,000.
+Finally, Royal Bank of Canada acquired a new position in shares of Stevanato Group during the 1st quarter valued at $138,000.
+90.26% of the stock is owned by institutional investors and hedge funds.

 About Stevanato Group (NYSE:STVN)